Offshore roustabout

 Ever wondered what it takes to keep a powerful offshore operation running smoothly in the face of the open sea?
 As an offshore roustabout, you'll be right there, making it happen!

-You might be unloading supply boats, assembling rig equipment or helping with repairs.
-Offshore roustabouts are found in the oil and gas industry, mainly on rigs in the North Sea and other offshore fields.
+Offshore roustabouts are found in the energy industry, mainly on rigs in the North Sea and other offshore platforms.
 Some specialise in crane operations or move into more technical roles like roughneck or derrickhand as they gain experience.

 Your tasks might include: